angang-li/data_science_notes/machine_learning/supervised_learning.md

 1. **Bootstrap the data** - that is, sampling the data with replacement and fitting your algorithm and fitting your algorithm to the sampled data. passed through a learner (bagging).

-1. **Subset the features** - in each split of a decision tree or with each algorithm used an ensemble only a subset of the total possible features are used. used for a learner (combined with bagging signifies the two random components of random forests).
+2. **Subset the features** - in each split of a decision tree or with each algorithm used in an ensemble method, only a subset of the total possible features are used.

 #### Some ensemble methods